FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Dataset Contribution and Datasheet: DIVERSIFY-Professions

 \subsection{Composition and Statistics}

-Each image is associated with structured metadata parsed from the prompt text.
-Table~\ref{tab:prof} shows the profession coverage; Tables~\ref{tab:gender-race}--\ref{tab:age-religion} summarize demographic attributes; Table~\ref{tab:culture} lists the top culture tags (multi-label).
+Each image is associated with structured metadata parsed from prompt text.
+Table~\ref{tab:prof} shows the profession coverage; Tables~\ref{tab:gender-race}--\ref{tab:age-religion} summarize the labeled social attributes used in the paper.

+\paragraph{Exploratory contextual diversity.} As with \textsc{DIVERSIFY}, some prompts also include broader contextual variation intended to diversify depictions across scenes and settings.
+We do not treat these prompt-level descriptors as validated image labels, and we do not evaluate them as a separate target dimension.

-\paragraph{Label provenance.} All labels are \emph{text-derived} from prompts; no manual annotation of the rendered images was performed.
-For culture, multiple cues may be present; we therefore treat culture as multi-label and report unique-prompt counts per tag.
+\paragraph{Label provenance.} All reported labels are \emph{text-derived} from prompts; no manual annotation of the rendered images was performed.
+Any broader contextual descriptors that appear in prompt templates are treated, if retained, as prompt metadata rather than image-level ground truth.